oli-dance-music/jazz-finder-next/readme.md

 ## Sprint TODOs

 - Figure out solution for Serverless function timing out on Vercel
-- figure out what else to do to not have such a crappy project abgabe
 - code clean up and documentation

 ## Milestones / Ideas for future releases